cheng-lim/fire/README.md

 ## Control flow statements

-Fire also supports essential control flow statements like `if`, `for`, `while`, and `switch` to provide more flexibility and control over your operations.
+Fire also supports essential control flow statements like `if`, `for`, `while`, and `see` to provide more flexibility and control over your operations.

 ### If statement